Avenue Q: Broadway

 The musical opened on Broadway at the John Golden Theatre on July 31, 2003, following previews from July 10, again directed by Moore and choreographed by Roberson, with set design by Louizos, costume design by Mirena Rada, lighting design by Howell Binkley, musical supervision by Stephen Oremus, musical direction by Gary Adler, and puppet design and execution by cast member Rick Lyon.
 It was produced by Kevin McCollum, Robyn Goodman, and Jeffrey Seller.
 The show was nominated for six Tony Awards and won three: Best Musical, Best Book of a Musical and Best Original Score.

 After 22 previews and 2,534 regular performances, it closed on September 13, 2009.
-As of June 21, 2009, the production had grossed over $117 million and had returned profits of $23.5 million to its investors.(All of the money collected from the audience during "The Money Song" is donated to Broadway Cares/Equity Fights AIDS.)
+As of June 21, 2009, the production had grossed over $117 million and had returned profits of $23.5 million to its investors.

-After the show closed on Broadway, it reopened Off-Broadway at the New World Stages complex on October 9, 2009.
+After the show closed on Broadway, it reopened off-Broadway at the New World Stages complex on October 9, 2009.
 The production played there for a decade until its final performance on May 26, 2019, with many former cast members, and the show's creators in the audience.

 Las Vegas

 In September 2005, Avenue Q opened at the Wynn Hotel and Casino in Las Vegas under a production contract that precluded Avenue Q tours in North America during the Las Vegas run.
 A new 1,200-seat theater was built especially for the show.
 Variations from the Broadway production included a new reprise of "It Sucks to Be Me" for Princeton at the top of Act Two, some new orchestrations, a trimmed "The Money Song," and a new rock arrangement of "There Is Life Outside Your Apartment," as well as a few jokes written specifically for Las Vegas audiences.

 Attendance was well below anticipated levels, and in January 2006 the show was cut to 90 minutes with the intermission removed.
 Hotel owner Steve Wynn promoted the show heavily, at one point decorating 20 city cabs in orange fuzz and large white "Q" letters.
-All such efforts were unsuccessful, and the show closed on May 28, 2006 after a nine-month run, terminating the exclusivity agreement and opening the way for national tours.
+All such efforts were unsuccessful, and the show closed on May 28, 2006, after a nine-month run, terminating the exclusivity agreement and opening the way for national tours.

 West End

 A Cameron Mackintosh-produced version of Avenue Q opened in 2006 in the West End at the Noël Coward Theatre (formerly the Albery Theatre).
 Several adaptive changes were made for British audiences, including portrayal of the Gary Coleman character by a male actor.
 The production ran 1,179 performances through March 2009, then reopened in June 2009 at the Gielgud Theatre.
-After a further 327 performances, the show moved in March 2010 to the Wyndham's Theatre, where it closed on October 30, 2010 after a five-year run.
+After a further 327 performances, the show moved in March 2010 to the Wyndham's Theatre, where it closed on October 30, 2010, after a five-year run.
+A single concert of the show was performed on 10 November 2024 at the Sondheim Theatre to celebrate the production's 18th anniversary; the original West End cast reprised their roles.